jbms/sphinx-immaterial/docs/theme_result.rst

 duplicating code samples to show both document source syntax and HTML rendering of the document source code.

-Introducing the :rst:dir:`rst-example` and :rst:dir:`md-example` directives!
+Introducing the :rst:dir:`rst-example` and :rst:dir:`myst-example` directives!
 To use these directives, enable the :python:`"sphinx_immaterial.theme_result"` extension.

 .. code-block:: python